 Death Is a Fishy Business

 The issue of death can be difficult for a child of any age as well as adults.
-I can only imagine my story would be very different if we were dealing with the death of a parent, grandparent, (or even one of our cats).
+I can only imagine my story would be very different if we were dealing with the death of a parent, a grandparent, or even one of our cats.

 Since I can only speak on my own personal experience, here are some great additional resources for talking to your child about mortality: